Updated: May 24

 Let me explain.

 In the United States, ANYONE can call themselves a nutritionist or coach.
 There are no regulations behind that title at all.
 A 'coach' or 'nutritionist' can very well be somebody coaching off of their own experience, and someone who does not possess the knowledge needed to individualize your lifestyle choices.
+This is one of the biggest differences between a nutritionist vs registered dietitian.

 In some cases, a nutritionist truly does have an education in the subject, such as a bachelor’s degree in nutritional sciences or even an advanced degree.
 However, because this title is unregulated, it is one to exercise extreme caution with if considering hiring a nutritionist.